Bathroom organization hacks: How to keep your bathroom organized & elegant at all times

 Magnetic organizers

-These can work really well to help you store small, loose items like hair pins, nail clippers and makeup brushes.
-There are a number of options to consider: dedicated bathroom magnetic organizers, repurposing a magnetic knife rack, or adhesive magnetic strips.
+These can work well to help you store small, loose items like hair pins, nail clippers and makeup brushes.
+There are several options to consider: dedicated bathroom magnetic organizers, repurposing a magnetic knife rack, or adhesive magnetic strips.
 The nice thing about magnetic bathroom organizers is that they take little space and work just about anywhere:

 Hair-tool holder